markakism/ds_olympics/README.md

 ## Data
 I will be utilizing data from the Olympics, which was originally obtained from Kaggle.

-You can download the files used in this project here:

 teams.csv: The team-level data used in this project.